meltano/handbook/src/_company/laptop_security.md

 All Meltano employeess and contractors will receive an invite to the Meltano Team in GitHub.
 As long as the employee or contractor is employed by Meltano, the following must be configured for the users' GitHub accounts:

+### Password Manager

+Meltano uses 1Password for account management, including as our recommended one-time-password (OTP MFA) provider.
+We require all employees to install and use the provided password manager.

 #### GitHub User Account Requirements

 1. MFA must be enabled.
 (We recommend 1Password as the OTP application.)